georchestra/georchestra/doc/post-deploy_config.md

 ### Native JAI & ImageIO

-By default, GeoServer and GeoWebCache ship with a the JAVA JAI classes, which run everywhere, but are not as fast as the native one.
+By default, GeoServer and GeoWebCache ship with a the java JAI classes which run everywhere, but are not as fast as the native ones.
-Raster operations will be ~ two times faster when the native JAI and imageio are installed:
+Raster operations will be ~ two times faster when the native JAI and imageio are installed, so:

 ```
 sudo apt-get install libjai-core-java libjai-imageio-core-java